Who we are

 Angela Anandappa, Ph.D.

 Food microbiologist and CEO of the Alliance for Advanced Sanitation and Professor, she can help you or your child go beyond their curriculum.
+These courses and workshops are for exceptional students at the middle and high school level, undergraduates, and beyond.

 Niam Abeysiriwardena, B.A., M.S.

 Working on ultrasound research at Massachusetts General Hospital with Harvard University.
-He has a bachelors degree in neuroscience and computer science and a masters degree in computer science from Georgia Tech.
+He has a bachelor’s degree in neuroscience and computer science and a master’s degree in computer science from Georgia Tech.
 Niam studies linguistics and is knowledgeable in French, Danish, German, Sinhala, and Japanese.
 Ranked in the top 500 in North America at the prestigious Putnam Mathematical Competition.

 Anish Abeysiriwardena, B.A., M.S.